itsJensin/Malachite-Tracker-Cases-For-Mochi/README.md

 <sup>This is optional as I found I could use the clippers to strip the wires.</sup>

 ## -~ Printing The Casing ~-
+<sup>(If you're outsourcing your printing, simply skip to [Assembly](--assembly))</sup>
 1. Firstly, go to the releases tab on this page and download all of the files in the latest release.

+2. Open your printing software, and drag and drop the four files labelled `Shell... .step` onto the printing plate.

 ## -~ Assembly ~-